 If you are concerned about acne, pimples, and dark pores on your skin, you need to minimize alcohol consumption immediately.

-This is the reason why a person tends to feel extremely thirsty and dizzy a day after consuming large amounts of alcohol or similar beverages.
+This is why a person tends to feel extremely thirsty and dizzy after consuming large amounts of alcohol.

 Now, even if you can’t avoid the intake of alcohol, you must minimize its consumption.